Tracking cookies

 Inform visitors about the retention period for each separate cookie.
 Check the service life of the tracking cookies that are placed through your website.
 Then assess whether the retention period is necessary for the purpose.

 A retention period of six months or more will often be too long.
-This is also because the period is extended by another six months every time your website or another website that places this cookie is visited.
+This is also because the period is extended by another six months every time your website, or another website that places this cookie, is visited.

-Social media only
+Social media buttons and videos

 Do you want to include only a few social media buttons on your website, to enable your visitors to share content?
 And do you not use any other tracking cookies?
 Then you can, for example, work with non-active social media buttons.